Free shipping on orders over £100

 Moroccan wedding blankets bring a touch of sparkle and glamour to a room

-Moroccan wedding blankets have become a favourite with interior designers and stylists.
-Their neutral colour palette works seamlessly with a variety of styles – from minimalist to bohemian- while the sequins add a sparkle without overpowering the room.
+Today, Moroccan wedding blankets are a firm favourite with interior designers and stylists.
+The neutral colour palette works seamlessly with a variety of styles – from minimalist to bohemian- while the sequins add a sparkle without overpowering the room.

 They’re versatile, too.
-Layered on a bed, transformed into a headboard or hung as a statement wall piece, handira add texture, elegance and a touch of artisanal glamour.
+You can layer a handira on a bed for extra texture, transform it into a headboard or display it as a piece of art.
+Each option adds texture, elegance and a touch of artisanal character.

-Looking for a unique wedding or anniversary gift?
-A vintage Moroccan wedding blanket is a thoughtful, stylish gift.
-A unique artisanal piece, it’s a present that tells a story, will stand out and can be passed down over generations.
+If you are looking for a unique wedding or anniversary gift, a vintage Moroccan wedding blanket is an excellent choice.
+It’s an artisanal present that tells a story and can be passed down over generations.